greut/terraform-provider-exoscale/website/docs/r/network.html.markdown

 The `exoscale_network` resource manages a [Private Network][privnet], a virtual L2 network segment shared only among Compute instances attached to it.

-Note: the *managed* Private Network feature is currently only available in the `CH-GVA-2` zone.

 [privnet]: https://community.exoscale.com/documentation/compute/private-networks/

 ## Usage